keyboardio/Kaleidoscope/README.md

 ### `.toggleLEDs(event)`

 > Turns LEDs off on suspend, restores the previous LED mode on resume.
 This is
-> called by `myOldFriendEventHandler()` by default.
+> called by `hostPowerManagementEventHandler()` by default.

 ## Overrideable methods

-### `myOldFriendEventHandler(event)`
+### `hostPowerManagementEventHandler(event)`

-> The `myOldFriendEventHandler` method is the brain of the plugin: this function
+> The `hostPowerManagementEventHandler` method is the brain of the plugin: this function
 > tells it what action to perform in response to the various events.
 >
-> Currently supported events are: `kaleidoscope::MyOldFriend::Suspend` is fired
+> Currently supported events are: `kaleidoscope::HostPowerManagement::Suspend` is fired
-> once when the host suspends; `kaleidoscope::MyOldFriend::Sleep` is fired every
+> once when the host suspends; `kaleidoscope::HostPowerManagement::Sleep` is fired every
-> cycle while the host is suspended; `kaleidoscope::MyOldFriend::Resume` is
+> cycle while the host is suspended; `kaleidoscope::HostPowerManagement::Resume` is
 > fired once when the host wakes up.
 >
-> The default implementation calls `MyOldFriend.toggleLEDs`.
+> The default implementation calls `HostPowerManagement.toggleLEDs`.
 When overriding the
 > function, the default is lost.

 ## Dependencies